vollyimnetz/crop-thumbnails/readme.txt

 6. Quicktest on settings-page, to check if your system is correct setup.

 == Changelog ==
+= 0.10.13 =
+* bugfix: filter-settings will work again in media-dialog

 = 0.10.12 =
 * add italian translation (thanks to akteon18)